thomas-barthelemy/Project-Exchange-Format/README.md

 * The platform serving the data (via API and/or export) MUST propose at least the JSON format.
 * Data MAY be proposed in other format than JSON as an option.
-* When a field is required but countains no data in JSON, it MUST use the **null** JSON value.
+* When a field is required but contains no data in JSON, it MUST use the **null** JSON value.
 * An un-set, unknown or empty field MUST NOT use an empty string.

 ### Fields